oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-operators/using-helm.md

 ```

 ##### `elasticSearchProtocol`
-Specifies the protocol to be use for communication with Elasticsearch.
+Specifies the protocol to use for communication with Elasticsearch.
 This parameter is ignored if `elkIntegrationEnabled` is `false`.

 Defaults to `http`.